 If you currently wash your hair daily, consider switching to every other day.
 This could allow your oils a chance to give our hair some shine.
 The temperature you wash at can also make a big difference – hot showers will cause more damage to your hair.
 Some people may have more oily hair, in which case daily washing using cleansing conditioners could be beneficial.
 I wash mine every three, sometimes even four, days.

-female viagra pill wiki Damaging It With Heat
+Damaging It With Heat

 Haircare tools that use high heat such as hairdryers and straighteners can be terrible for our hair’s health.
 The heat can make our hair brittle over time, causing thinning and even hair loss eventually.